GauravKatare/LearningMicroservice/README.md

-# firstmicroservice
+#MovieMicroservice
 This is small microservice in which api moviecatalog calls movie-info and rating-info in order to give the list of movies watched by user.

-Here api movie-info give description of movie and rating-info give rating given by user to a particular movie.
+1) api movie-info -> description of movie
+2) rating-info  -> rating given by user to a particular movie.

-All three api are build using spring boot.
+All three api are build using spring boot.This project is also deployed in AWS using EC2 & S3.
+Circuit Breaking is implemented in project using Hystrix and service discovery protocol is implemented using Eureka server.